Wikipedia Consulting

 Wikipedia is the world’s largest and most visited reference site, but the site’s editors often overlook business owners, artists and creatives who are women, people of color, and members of the LGBTQ+ community.

-We can help.
-Professional Wikipedia consulting services to ensure you aren’t overlooked.
+Our professional Wikipedia consulting services ensure you aren’t overlooked.

 At To the Point Collaborative, we’re working to make Wikipedia more inclusive.
-There are numerous individuals out there right now who qualify for a Wikipedia article, but haven’t yet been discovered.
+There are numerous individuals out there right now who qualify for a Wikipedia article, but haven’t yet been discovered due to the editing bias of the volunteers.

 Jessica Wade, Ph.D., an award-winning physicist from Imperial College London, learned several years ago that less than 18% of biographies on Wikipedia are about women.